IvanVazquez1967/lanternfish/README.md

 # Lanternfish
 <h3>Advent of Code - Day 6: Lanternfish<h3/>

-This little tiny application has been developed to solve Adventofcode's Day 6 puzzle as a part of Purple's recruiting process.
+This little tiny application has been developed to solve Adventofcode's Day 6 puzzle.
 It's not necessary to install nothing in your local environment but Docker, since this app runs inside a container.

 - After clone, go to the root dir in your console and execute: